 Migration to Louisiana

-After nearly a decade of wandering, one group of Acadian exiles found its way to Louisiana, which was then a Spanish Colony.
-Seeing the Acadians as potential buffers against encroachment by British settlers, the Spanish welcomed the exiles.
-Louisiana’s colonial government provided them with land, livestock, tools, and other necessities and settled them in the fertile, semitropical region known as Attakapas in the south-central part of the state.
+After nearly a decade of wandering, one group of Acadian exiles found its way to Louisiana, a French colony recently transferred to Spanish control.
+Seeing the Acadians as potential buffers against encroachment by British settlers, the colony’s French caretaker government, acting temporarily on behalf of the Spanish, welcomed the exiles.
+Those caretakers provided them with land, livestock, tools, and other necessities and settled them in the fertile, semitropical region known as Attakapas in the south-central part of the state.
 These first Acadians in Louisiana wrote to other distant groups of exiles, providing glowing descriptions of their new homes.
 (Although a largely nonliterate people, some Acadians were able to read and write, and those who could not were able to find someone to read or write for them.)

 Stirred by these letters, other exiles made their way to Louisiana during the ensuing decades, arriving from Maryland, Pennsylvania, New York, and France, among other places.
 When the colony’s Spanish governor, Antonio de Ulloa, forced some of the exiles to settle on the Mississippi River near present-day Natchez, Mississippi, far from their Attakapas kin, the Acadians marched on New Orleans with other discontented colonists and overthrew the governor in the Insurrection of 1768.